oluwakoladeejiwunmi/Simulation_of_Networks_Technologies_for_Disinfection_Robots/README.md

 ## Objectives
-* Model a mobile robot using a unicycle kinematic model
+* Model a mobile robot using a unicycle kinematic model.
-* Simulate the impact of network latency, packet loss, and jitter on control signals
+* Simulate the impact of network latency, packet loss, and jitter on control signals.
-* Compare the performance of Wi-Fi 7, 4G LTE, and 5G URLLC networks
+* Compare the performance of Wi-Fi 7, 4G LTE, and 5G URLLC networks.
-* Evaluate system performance using trajectory tracking error metrics
+* Evaluate system performance using trajectory tracking error metrics.

  ## Methodology